Pre-Major Foundation (20 credits)

-Choose one of the two courses below.
+Choose one of the following two courses.

 This course develops the fundamental concepts of algebra with an emphasis on the classification and analysis of linear, quadratic, polynomial, exponential and logarithmic functions.
 Applications to the natural and social sciences are given throughout.
 It aims to provide insights into the nature and utility of mathematics, and helps students develop mathematical reasoning skills.